prajjwal1/prajjwal1.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior year undergraduate computer science student genuinely interested in AI research.
-I am mostly self-taught and perform research independently.
+I am self-taught and perform research independently in Deep Learning.
 My research interests lie in the general area of deep learning, representation learning, including computer vision and language.
 I have worked in many domains; some of them include multi-modal systems, adaptive computation methods, language modeling, person reidentification, autonomous object detection for self-driving.
 I also have experience is pushing ML models to production.
 I am interested in obtaining research-oriented roles/positions.
 All of my projects are mostly open-sourced.
 I am an avid Pytorch user and contribute to it from time to time.
 Previously I have published at ICCV, ACL workshops.
 I deeply care about promoting AI research.
 I run a [blog](https://prajjwal1.github.io/blog) and a [Youtube channel](https://youtube.com/c/aijournal) in free time.

 # Recent News